eugen-schaefer/Leetcode/README.md

 # Leetcode
-Here you will find possible solution for some problems from https://leetcode.com/problemset/all/
+Here you will find possible solutions for some problems from https://leetcode.com/problemset/all/ The project is structured that way such that one directory on the project's top-level contains the following files regarding the corresponding problem from leetcode.com:
+ * Description of the problem in pdf format
+ * CMakeLists.txt adding an executable for the test and linking them against gtest
+ * Header file containing the solution class declaration and definition
+ * test.cpp containing the test of the solution class

 ## Running code